SidhantPuntambekar/ucb-local-hack-day-2019/README.md

 to gain advice from educators on various topics such as study abroad, mock job interviews, and internships.

 Gernene: Frontend, UI, Backend

 Sid: User Authentication, Backend

+This project is my first forray into full stack development.